 Tippled Red Wine Linguine

-If you’re seeking a way to infuse your Valentine’s Day dinner with more romantic hues, this simple pasta dish will redden up your table right quick.
+Seeking a way to infuse your Valentine’s dinner with more romantic hues?
+This simple pasta dish will redden up your table right and quick.

 Red Wine Linguine